-Whoever in the Italian company’s design department first sketched it out was a genius, because it epitomises good engineering practice in all respects: it is strong and long-lived, simple, does its job extremely well, and has an elegance all of its own.
+This shotgun is the epitomy of good engineering practice.
+It is strong and long-lived, simple, does its job extremely well, and has an elegance all of its own.

-At one end of the scale it is economical to make in large numbers, while at the other it provides a broad and uncluttered canvas on which, on the higher-grade models, the engraver can fully display his art.
-This latter quality is enhanced by the action’s ability to accept side-plates on the very best versions.
+Large scale production is economical but at the other end of the scale, it provides a broad and uncluttered canvas on which, on the higher-grade models, the engraver can fully display his art.

 Forerunners of the current Silver Pigeon 3 include the 680, the 682, the 686 and the 687.
 Variations of the 682 and the 686 remain in production as world-wide favourites, but for one of the guns to take them forward into the 21st Century, Beretta dropped model numbers beginning with ’68’ and opted for the name Silver Pigeon.

 Silver Pigeons numbered 2,3,4 and 5, representing different qualities and specification details on the main theme, are currently in production and available in the UK.

 The Beretta family have been making guns at their factory in Italy’s Gardone Valley, since the early 1500s.